-Romany exhibited in Encounters in 2012.
-He was born in Ireland 1960 and came to England in 1978 to study law.
+Romany Mark Bruce was born in Ireland 1960 and came to England in 1978 to study law.
 After living in Dallas, Texas, he settled in London, moving to Brighton in 1989.

 Romany developed an interest in photography, in particular photographing modern building, and quite by chance was given the opportunity to try his hand at sculpting.
 He had his first exhibition in the Brighton Festival in 1992.